 In this graph, the maternal mortality ratios in different countries are compared.

-Maternal mortality refers to the number of women who die because of problems related to pregnancy and who die during pregnancy, during delivery, or soon after delivery.
+Maternal mortality refers to the number of women who die because of problems related to pregnancy and who die during pregnancy or soon after delivery.

 The maternal mortality ratio is the number of such deaths for every 100,000 live births (delivery of a living baby).

-In 2017, ratios ranged from 2 (Poland) to 1,150 (South Sudan) deaths per 100,000 live births (these countries are not shown below).
-The maternal mortality ratio is higher in the United States (19 per 100,000 live births) than in most other Western countries.
+In 2013, ratios ranged from 1 (Belarus) to 980 (Chad) deaths per 100,000 live births (these countries are not shown below).
+The maternal mortality ratio is substantially higher in the United States (28 per 100,000 live births) than in most other Western countries.

-Data from the World Health Organization, United Nations Children’s Fund (UNICEF), United Nations Population Fund (UNFPA), The World Bank, and the United Nations Population Division.
-Trends in Estimates of Maternal Mortality: 2000–2017.
-Geneva, World Health Organization, 2019.
+Data from WHO, UNICEF, UNFPA, The World Bank, and the United Nations Population Division.
+Geneva, World Health Organization, 2014.